Last updated on April 21st, 2022 at 08:35 pm

 Minneti said her award-winning project was a partial renovation of the Elm Grove house was fun to do “because we were trying to turn a 1950s colonial ranch into more of an urban, upscale look.”
 It involved redoing the home and giving it a clean, urban, downtown look.

 “We tore down the colonial brick fireplace and replaced it with a limestone fireplace, which gave it a simple contemporary look.
 We constructed an Ã©tagÃ¨re, which is an open bookcase, and also did some silk (from Switzerland) window treatments.
 We also did custom, cove recessed lighting and some Japanese ceiling fixtures.
-And brought in furniture with a contemporary Asian feel.
-We used to pressure wash our exterior of our home now we hire Healthy Carpets for pressure washing in Ann Arbor.”
+And brought in furniture with a contemporary Asian feel.”

 Sweet’s award work was on a Colorado multilevel home located on a mountainside near the city of Vail.
 A 16-year design veteran, she said it was an elegant, rustic home that is large scale with big logs, lots of integrated, colorful plaster and natural materials, including stone floors, stone fireplace, iron hardware and alder wood cabinetry.